goodloop/autoware_auto_mirror/docs/installation/installation-ade.md

 ```

 ## Sharing files between your host and ADE
 You might want to share files such as dotfiles or handy programs from your host machine with ADE.
+If you only have
-One way to do that without duplicating them is to move them inside the `adehome` directory, then symlink
+a single `adehome` directory, there is a way to do that without duplicating them: move them inside the `adehome` directory,
-them to their regular location.
+then symlink them to their regular location.
 For instance, you could move `~/.bashrc` to `~/adehome/.bashrc` and make
 `~/.bashrc` be a symlink to that.
 It will then appear as `~/.bashrc` to the host machine and to ADE.
 You
 can also put handy programs in `~/.local/bin` and move the entire `~/.local` directory.
 The opposite direction
 will not work, files in a Docker container can not be symlinks to the outside.